 Note Based on Sybase testing, the SunloConverter class improved performance on all VMs on which it was tested.
-However, the Java Software Division of Sun Microsystems, Inc. reserves the right to remove or change the sun.io classes with future releases of the JDK.
+However, Oracle Corporation reserves the right to remove or change the sun.io classes with future releases of the JDK.
 Therefore, this SunloConverter class may not be compatible with later JDK releases.